-Video Updates with YouTube:
+Video Updates with YouTube

 So I’m sure you’ve all heard/seen that YouTube is deleting weed associated channels.
-The Vaporizer community has seen a few go down pretty recently and I think that for now I’m going to hold off on creating content for YouTube.
-Not that I was making videos anyways, shit I haven’t made one in over a year, but I think I’m going to focus a little more on articles and short clips on Instagram.
+The Vaporizer community has seen a few go down pretty recently and I think that for now, I’m going to hold off on creating content for YouTube.
+Not that I was making videos anyway, shit I haven’t made one in over a year, but I think I’m going to focus a little more on articles and short clips on Instagram.

 I’m also open to ideas.
-I’ve seen a couple people are hosting videos on their own site which is a possibility but I’m a little nervous of the bandwidth costs associated with that decision.
+I’ve seen a couple of people are hosting videos on their own site which is a possibility but I’m a little nervous about the bandwidth costs associated with that decision.
 I don’t really want to put a lot of effort into weedtube quite yet because who knows what will happen there.
 What do you guys think of Vimeo?
 I have put a few clips on there in the past.

 The last thing I wanted to talk about was possibly getting some ideas from you guys on what type of giveaways you would like to see.

 Right now I have a Pax 2, Haze V3, Grasshopper, Davinci IQ, and a Boundless CFX to giveaway.
 I was thinking about doing something like a photo contest or a caption contest for Instagram but I also would like to do a giveaway for r/vaporents and possibly fuckcombustion or vaporasylum.
 What kind of giveaways do you guys want to see?